jamesefhawkins/jamesefhawkins.github.io/todo/index.md

 * <strike>2019 decision analysis</strike>
 * First-principle based reading
 * Why isn't evolutionary psychology a thing
-* Content marketing survivorship bias
 * Is voting frequency ruining the world?
-* The infrastructure needed for the IOT
-* Trends in the cost of sensors
 * <strike>The problem with soft problems</strike>
 * Should sales leaders have big targets?
 * Why professional cycling isn't about fitness